kinwaicheuk-sony/Working_Tsukasa_Speech/README.md

 - [Buttercream](https://github.com/korakoe)

 Special thanks to Yinghao Aaron Li, the Author of StyleTTS which this work is based on top of that. <br> He is one of the most talented Engineers I've ever seen in this field.
+Also Karesto and Raven for their help in debugging some of the scripts. wonderful people.

 ## Why does it matter?